cscorley/dissertation/chapters/3_flt/9_threats.md

 ### External Validity

 Threats to external validity concern the extent to which we can generalize our results.
-The subjects of our study comprise fourteen open source projects in Java, so we cannot generalize our results to systems implemented in other languages.
+The subjects of our study comprise six open source projects in Java, so we cannot generalize our results to systems implemented in other languages.
 However, the systems are of different sizes, are from different domains, and have characteristics in common with those of systems developed in industry.

 ### Conclusion Validity